bcgov/developer-experience-team/utils/github/issue_automation/README.md

   - read access to metadata
   - write access to issues

+The user will need to have 'owner' permissions in the org in order to access the org's membership.

 Create an .env file with the following values:
 ```
 GITHUB_TOKEN=token